adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 ## Accessing a control by name

-There are several types of control: input, select, textarea, etc. Having retrieved the controls earlier we can loop over each control or retrieve a particular control by index or name.
+There are several types of control including input, select, textarea, etc. Having retrieved the controls earlier we can loop over each control or retrieve a particular control by index or name.
 Retrieving a control by name is as follows:

 	var usernameControl = loginControls.username;